 Laurenzo has also performed artistic and academic activities in several institutions including Microsoft Research, Carnegie Mellon University, Brunel University, and INRIA, among others.
 He has several publications, mainly in the areas of New Media Art, and HCI.
 He holds a Ph.D. in Computer Science (advised by Dr. Alvaro Cassinelli, University of Tokyo).

 In the period between June 2014 and June 2015, at least 5,500 immigrants died trying to reach Europe from Africa while crossing the Mediterranean Sea.

-5500 consists of a performance of Beethoven’s Sonata Pathétique, where the pianist’s execution is disrupted using computer–controlled electrodes which stimulate the muscles in his or her arms causing their involuntary contractions and affecting the final musical result.
+5500 consists of a performance of Beethoven’s Sonata Pathétique, where the pianist’s execution is disrupted using computer–controlled electrodes which stimulate the muscles in his arms causing their involuntary contractions and affecting the final musical result.
 The performance involves a standard (“unprepared”) piano, a computer, a projector, and the EMS device.

 The EMS device consists of a laser–cut black acrylic box, from which the electrodes are connected.
 Inside the box, there is a medically compliant signal generator.
 The signal generator generates an asymmetrical bi-phase square pulse, with an amplitude of 0-80 mA, a pulse width of 30 to 260 μs, and a pulse rate of 2 to 150 Hz.
 It outputs a maximum of 30V/100mA over a 500Ω load.